simpleinjector/Documentation/source/LifestyleMismatches.rst

 Working with Scoped components
 ==============================

-**Transient**, in the context of Simple Injector, means *short lived*.
-This is why

-With the introduction of Simple Injector v5, we changed the default Lifestyle Mismatch verification behavior to be more loosely.
+Simple Injector v5 changed the default Lifestyle Mismatch verification behavior to be less strict.
 This means that :ref:`Transient <Transient>` dependencies can now be injected into :ref:`Scoped <Scoped>` components.
 This simplifies working with applications where the lifetime of a scope is always deterministically short—e.g. when the scope is bound to a web request in a web application.
 In that case the `Scope` lives very short, and in that case the difference in lifetime between the **Transient** and **Scoped** lifestyle is typically a non-issue.

-This loosened behavior is simplifies working with Simple injector, because it tracks **Scoped** dependencies and allows them to be disposed of, while **Transient** components are not tracked and never disposed of.
-See the :doc:`Disposable Transient Components diagnostic warning <disposabletransientcomponent>` for more information on this behavior.
+This loosened behavior simplifies working with Simple injector, because it tracks **Scoped** dependencies and allows them to be disposed of, while **Transient** components are not tracked and never disposed of.
+See the :doc:`Disposable Transient Components diagnostic warning <disposabletransientcomponent>` for more information on this disposing behavior.

 If, however, you build an application where the used **Scope** instances can live for a long time, you might want to switch back to the original, strict behavior to get this extra layer of validation.
-This ensures Simple Injector warns about injecting :ref:`Transient <Transient>` dependencies into :ref:`Scoped <Scoped>` components.
+This ensures Simple Injector warns when it injects :ref:`Transient <Transient>` dependencies into :ref:`Scoped <Scoped>` components.

-To prevent **Transient** dependencies to be injected into **Scoped** consumers, you can configure **Options.UseLoosenedLifestyleMismatchBehavior** as follows:
+To enable this strict behavior, you can configure **Options.UseLoosenedLifestyleMismatchBehavior** as follows:

 .. code-block:: c#